fajril/pyscnomics/README.md

 # pyscnomics

-An economic engine for calculating PSC Scheme in Indonesia
+An economic engine for calculating PSC Scheme in Indonesia.